Statement of business ethics for suppliers

 Published

-Staff, which includes employees, contractors, consultants and volunteers, are bound by our code of conduct.
-They are accountable for their actions and are expected to:
+Our staff, including employees, agency staff and volunteers, are bound by our code of conduct.
+They’re accountable for their actions and are expected to:

 • use public resources effectively and efficiently